 We navigated our way through massive markets and pondered the past in national museums.

 We rode horses through canyons and climbed up massive sand dunes in the diverse Gobi Desert.
+Our 6 day Mongolian desert tour was a lot of fun and an experience we’ll never forget.

 We used a compass and a map to independently navigate our way through an epic 8 day trek along the Chulut River.
 We fished, camped, hiked and walked through all sorts of terrain…while enduring torrential downpours of rain.